curl/curl/docs/CHECKSRC.md

 ## Ignore certain warnings

-Due to the nature of source code and the flaws of the checksrc tool, there are sometimes a need to ignore specific warnings. checksrc allows a few different ways to do this.
+Due to the nature of the source code and the flaws of the checksrc tool, there is sometimes a need to ignore specific warnings. checksrc allows a few different ways to do this.

 ### Inline ignore